13 Things to Do in Shinjuku 2025: A Time-Based Guide to Must-see & visit Spots in Tokyo's Most Bustling Center

 With convenient access from both Haneda and Narita airports, it's an ideal base for exploring Tokyo.

-Shinjuku, where you can experience Tokyo's daytime and nighttime charm simultaneously, offers numerous tourist attractions to enjoy during the day.
-I'll introduce various attractions ranging from skyscrapers to lush gardens.
+Shinjuku, where you can experience both Tokyo's daytime and nighttime charms simultaneously, has numerous tourist spots that can be enjoyed during the day.

 Tokyo Metropolitan Government Building Observatory